tofflemire/saphires/README.md

-# toasts
+# PHIRES
-TOASTS - TOols for the Analysis of STellar Spectra
+PHIRES - Python tools for HIgh REsolution Spectroscopy

 This python package includes some common tools for the ananlysis of high resolution spectroscopy that don't typically have esaily accessible python verions.